Fort Worth DWI Lawyer

 Before the police arrest you, it’s likely that they will want to ask you a few questions.
 They may also attempt to ask you questions after your arrest.

 However, you may not want to answer those questions.
 It’s extremely important to know your rights and to avoid making your situation worse.

 First, you should realize that your officer only needs to read you your Miranda warnings if you are in custody.
-Therefore, an officer can pull you over for a traffic violation and ask you questions without giving you your rights.
+Therefore, an officer can pull you over for a traffic violation and ask you questions without reading you your rights.